home-assistant/companion.home-assistant/docs/core/actions.md

 ## Apple Watch

 The [Apple Watch App](/apple-watch/apple-watch.md) provides access to actions you have created.
 Once you have created an action within the Actions page, open the Home Assistant watch and the action list should sync.
+Actions triggered on Apple Watch carry a [slightly different payload](/apple-watch/actions.md).

 ## Home Screen Quick Actions